Clinical electrocardiography and ECG interpretation

 Cardiac cell architecture

 In contrast to skeletal muscle, cardiac cells display a branch-like morphology.
 As illustrated in Figure 2 all cardiac cells are connected, both electrically and mechanically, along their long axis.
 This cell architecture is referred to as a syncytium, which implies that the entire network of cells functions as one unit.
 It follows that if one cell in the syncytium is activated, it will activate all cells downstream (provided that they are excitable).
 The connections between the cells are termed intercalated discs.
-The intercalated disc is composed of cell membrane proteins that connects adjacent cells both mechanically and electrically.
+The intercalated disc is composed of cell membrane proteins that connect adjacent cells both mechanically and electrically.
 The electrical connection is established by gap junctions, which are proteins that forms channels between the cell membranes.
 Electrically charged ions can flow between cells through the gap junctions.
 It follows that the action potential can spread from one cell to the next using this route.

 The cardiac action potential

 The action potential includes a depolarization (activation) followed by a repolarization (recovery).
-As mentioned above, the cardiac cycle starts when the sinoatrial node discharges the first action potential, which then spreads through the myocardium like a wave front in water.
+As mentioned above, the cardiac cycle starts when the sinoatrial node discharges the first action potential, which then spreads through the myocardium like a wavefront in water.
 Specific ion channels located on the cell membranes open and close during de- and repolarization, such that ions (Na+ [sodium], K+ [potassium], Ca2+ [calcium]) can flow between the intra- and extracellular compartment.
 Thus, the action potential involves movement of ions – which are charged particles – and therefore the action potential generates an electrical current.
 Figure 3 (below) shows the appearance of the action potential in myocardial cells (the action potential will be discussed in detail in the next article).

 Note that the terms electrical impulse, impulse and impulse wave are used interchangeably to refer to the wave-like spread of the action potential in the myocardium.